sii-poland/csharp_page_object_pattern/AutomationTestSiiFramework/README.md

 ![AppSettings.json](.\DocumentationImages\appsettings.png)

 For using parameters you can change values in appsettings.json file.
+Each of the projects in this solution has own appsettings.json.

 ## Allure Report